Abandoned & Little-Known Airfields:

 In 1950 the Hitchcock property was purchased by oilman John Mecom.

-and as a result it was torn down in 1962.
+As a result of its hurricane damage, Hitchcock's massive blimp hangar was torn down in 1962.

 The hangar’s 4 massive support pillars were too strong to be razed economically & were allowed to remain.